ipfabric/docs/docs/support/known_issues/IP_Fabric/Customer_name_in_techsupport.md

 ---
-description: On some old IP Fabric versions, the generic customer name 'IPF' was not updated upon license upload.
+description: On some older IP Fabric versions, the generic customer name IPF was not updated upon license upload.
 This page explains how to fix that.
 ---

-# Customer name in techsupport
+# Customer Name in Techsupport

 !!! info

     This issue was fixed in IP Fabric version `6.0.1`.

 The customer name is stored in `/opt/nimpee/conf.d/sys-nimpee.conf`.
-Its default value is `IPF` after the initial deployment and it is updated to the real customer name upon license upload.
-When license upload fails, the customer name is not updated and generated techsupports would contain `IPF` as the customer name.
+Its default value is `IPF` after the initial deployment and, it is updated to the real customer name upon license upload.
+When the license upload fails, the customer name is not updated, and generated techsupport files would contain `IPF` as the customer name.

-Affects only new deployments of versions between `5.0.0` and `6.0.0`, not upgrades.
+This issue affects only new deployments of versions between `5.0.0` and `6.0.0`, not upgrades.

 The `autoboss` user must be able to create new files in the